Welcome to the BDA Family

 Maura Meta

-When she’s not drawing details, Maura enjoys painting, traveling and spending time with her close-knit group of family and friends.
+When she’s not drawing details, Maura enjoys painting, traveling, and spending time with her close-knit group of family and friends.

 Education: